ten-protocol/ten-whitepaper/fees-rewards.md

 The structure delivers a steady and predictable income for node operators over the long term and a predictable fee for users proportional to the actual costs of running the network and does not rely on bidding wars or vary according to activity.

-The structure also doesn&#39;t punish Aggregators that miss out on a publishing opportunity with slashing.
+The structure also does not punish Aggregators that miss out on a publishing opportunity with slashing.
 Instead, the loss of reward should be incentive enough.

 ## Cost of L2 nodes

 Operators run the network and incur operational costs by running and maintaining nodes.

-An &quot;expected monthly node operational costs&quot; variable is set through the governance protocol, which is designed to reflect how much a node operator would pay for hardware, hosting etc, in a month.
+An "expected monthly node operational costs" variable is set through the governance protocol, which is designed to reflect how much a node operator would pay for hardware, hosting etc, in a month.
 This is analogous to the proof of work difficulty found in other blockchains.
 This effects demand for running a node.

 Aggregator nodes incur cost from submitting transactions to L1, through the following: